TLeonardUK/ds3os/README.md

 Future roadmap:

-- [ ] Regulation file distribution (likely won't be implemented as it involves distributing copyrighted content)
+- [ ] Regulation file distribution.
 - [ ] Anticheat (potentially we could do some more harsh checks than FROM does).
 - [ ] WebUI for server showing gameplay statistics / allowing admin control.

 # Will this ban my account on the retail server?
 So far we've had several accounts using unoffical servers, for quite a while, and have not had any account penalized on the retail server.

-We don't make any guarantees, but it seems safe enough.
+So it seems safe enough.
+The only way you are going to get banned is if you do things that would normally get you banned then go back to the retail server - cheating and the like.

 # How do I build it?
 Currently the project uses visual studio 2019 and C++17 for compilation, and as such is currently limited to windows.
 At some point in future the codebase will likely be moved over to something platform agnostic like cmake.